-The Board of Directors believes that it adheres to the principles of good governance, ethics and morality in conducting business effectively.
-Details are as follows:
+The Board of Directors realized that adherence to good governance, ethics and morality in business operations can develop and improve the business to be more efficient with details as follows;

-Section 1 The Rights of Shareholders
+Section 1: The Rights of Shareholders

-The Company values the rights of all shareholders equally, and the rights of such shareholders cover basic rights such as trading of securities held.
-Share in profits of the business Obtaining adequate information about the business with a policy to facilitate and encourage shareholders.
-Including institutional investors attending meetings to vote at shareholders' meetings to appoint or remove directors.
-Appointment of auditors and matters affecting the Company, such as dividend allocation Defining or amending regulations Changes in memorandum of association and capital reduction or capital increase, etc. In addition to these basic rights, the Company requires that various matters be implemented to promote and facilitate the exercise of rights of shareholders.
-As follows:
+The Company gives equal importance to the rights of all shareholders.
+The rights of such shareholders cover basic rights such as trading in securities held.
+To share of the profit of the enterprise obtaining adequate information of the enterprise.
+There is a policy to facilitate and encourage shareholders, including institutional investors attending the meeting to vote in the Shareholders' Meeting to appoint or demote directors, an auditor or others matters that have an impact on the company such as the allocation of dividends, setting or amending regulations, reforms in the memorandum of association and capital reduction or capital increase, etc., in addition, the company actions to be taken in various matters to promote and facilitate the exercise of shareholders' rights as follows:

-The Company will send invitation letter to shareholders' meeting and supporting documents such as date, time, location, agenda and related details at least 7 days prior to the meeting date if there is a special resolution not less than 14 days.
-Ces documents doivent être exacts et
+- The company prepared to send an invitation letter to the shareholders' meeting and supporting documents such as date, time, place, agenda and related details at least seven days in advance of the meeting date if there is a special resolution at least fourteen day which accurate and completed, moreover it will be published on the company's website at least thirty days before the Shareholders' Meeting dates. - 2) In the event that shareholders cannot attend the meeting in person, the company will allow shareholders the opportunity to appoint independent directors or any other person attend the meeting instead by using any type of proxy that the company attached with the meeting invitation letter.

-- complets.
-La lettre d'invitation sera publiée sur le site Web de la Société au moins 30 jours avant la date de l'assemblée des actionnaires. - 2) In the event that the shareholders are unable to attend the meeting in person The Company will allow shareholders to appoint independent directors or any person to attend the meeting on their behalf.
-Using one of the proxy form that the Company has delivered with the notice of the meeting. - 3) Allow shareholders to express their opinions, suggestions, In advance of the shareholders' meeting date, including at the meeting, the Company will allocate the time appropriately to allow shareholders to fully and independently ask for their opinions and suggestions. - 4) All directors will attend the meeting unless necessary so that shareholders can ask questions in relation to the relevant matters. - 5) When the meeting is finished, click <a0 The company will prepare the minutes of the meeting to display the information correctly.
-Completed so that shareholders can check.
+- The shareholders got opportunities to express their opinions, suggestions, and questions in advance and in meetings.
+The Company will allocate appropriate time to allow shareholders to ask questions, express opinions and suggestions by fully and freely.
+The company will provide sufficient information on the matter to the shareholders. - 4) All directors will attend the meeting unless there is a necessity, so that shareholders can ask questions related to them. - 5) After the meeting, the company will prepare the meeting minutes to disclose accurate and complete information for shareholders to be able to verify.

-In 2020, the Company has no incidents or practices that discourage or create obstacles to the opportunity for shareholders to make inquiries or communicate with the Company and other actions.
-This violates or forfeitures the rights of shareholders or share repurchases, and the Company also clearly discloses its shareholding structure.
-This includes the top 10 major shareholders and regulators to ensure the company has a transparent operating structure.
-Check it out.
-No cross-shareholding or pyramid shareholding
+In the year 2020, the company has no events or practices as a hindrance or create obstacles for shareholders to inquire or communicate with the company, nor any other action which violates or deprives the rights of shareholders or repurchases the shares and the company also clearly discloses its shareholding structure, includes the top ten major shareholders and controlling persons to ensure that the company has a transparent, verifiable operating structure, no cross-shareholding or pyramid shareholding structure.

-Section 2 Equitable Treatment of Shareholders
+Section 2: The Equitable Treatment of Shareholders